TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Preliminaries

 \subsubsection{Piecewise-based Mechanism}

-If $\mathcal{X}$ is continuous and bounded, the state-of-the-art LDP mechanisms are piecewise-based~\cite{DBLP:conf/icde/WangXYZHSS019,DBLP:conf/sigmod/Li0LLS20}, i.e. they sample the output from piecewise probability distributions defined on $\mathcal{X}$.
-We summarize them in the following form:
+When the input domain $\mathcal{X}$ is continuous and bounded, state-of-the-art LDP mechanisms are often \emph{piecewise-based}~\cite{DBLP:conf/icde/WangXYZHSS019,DBLP:conf/sigmod/Li0LLS20,DBLP:journals/popets/ZhengMH25}.
+They generate an output by sampling from a probability distribution over $\mathcal{X}$ whose density is defined in a piecewise manner.
+Below, we present a unified formulation that captures this family of mechanisms.

 \begin{definition}[Piecewise-based mechanism] A piecewise-based mechanism $\mechanism:\mathcal{X}\to Range(\mechanism)$ is a family of probability distributions that, given input $x\in\mathcal{X}$, outputs $y\in Range(\mechanism)$ according to